Ignatius A. Reynolds: Bishop of Charleston

 These areas were dominated by Episcopalians, Baptists, and Methodists; there were only about 12,000 Catholics in the diocese in 1846.
 Reynolds published a five-volume work on his popular predecessor, Bishop John England; erased the $14,000 diocesan debt left by England, and dedicated the Cathedral of Saint John and Saint Finbar in Charleston in April 1854.

+Death and legacy

-Reynolds died on March 9, 1855, at age 56 in Charleston.
+Reynolds died on March 6, 1855, at age 56 in Charleston.